JSW Energy Ltd (NSE: JSWENERGY) Q3 2026 Earnings Call dated Jan. 23, 2026

 Sumit Kishore

-Good evening and thanks for the opportunity.
-My first question is in relation to the Sardony project.
-Could you outline the PPA details for the first 1600 megawatt as well as the subsequent 1600 megawatt that you have entered with West Bengal?
-What is the likely capex pays out for this mega project and how do you.
-How are you looking to figure out commissioning of the units?
+My first question is in relation to the Salboni project.
+Could you outline the PPA details for the four 1,500 megawatt as well as the subsequent 1,600 megawatt EPA that you will enter with West Bengal?
+What is the likely CapEx phase out for this mega project?
+And how do you — how are you looking to phase out commissioning of the units?
 That’s my first question.

 Sharad Mahendra